Offshore oil rig platform and supply ship at sunset

 Welding might be one of the world’s greatest passions, but it doesn’t hurt to get paid for your skills.
 A capable welder can be incredibly sought after, and some jobs can pay quite an astonishing amount.
 But there might be a catch.
 Here are America’s top-paying welding jobs and what you really should know about them.

 Just as a small note, we’re not going to include any career where the main responsibilities don’t include actually welding.
 This means welding engineers, weld inspectors, etc. Those are great careers, but not what we’re comparing here in this particular list.
 But for those that don’t wish to pursue a college education after high school, welder jobs are solid career paths for skilled and interested individuals.
-According to the U.S. Bureau of Labor Statistics, the median salary for welders, cutters, solderers, and brazers was $47,010 in 2021.
+According to the U.S. Bureau of Labor Statistics, the median annual wage for welders, cutters, solderers, and brazers was $51,000 (about $24.52 per hour) as of May 2024, and the highest-paid 10% earned more than $75,850.

 Below is a list of the highest paying jobs in welding in the United States today: